SoyabulIslamLincoln/fashion-MNIST-1/README.md

 So! - here starts my adventure in building a neural network classifier using Fashion MNIST.

-- First, I build a simple neural network using 3 fully-connected layers.
+- First, I build a simple neural network using 3 fully-connected layers
 - Then, I build a slightly larger Convolutional Neural Network with Dropout Regularization.

 **Goal:** To show how the training and test accuracy improves with the neural network optimizations.